Piqua, Ohio: Economy

 The Meteor Motor Car Company had a brief run as an independent record label and phonograph manufacturer in the 1920s.
 Acquired by Wayne Corporation of Richmond, Indiana, which manufactured school buses, it operated as the Miller-Meteor division.
 Miller-Meteor produced ambulances and hearses before closing down in 1979.

 The Piqua Coca-Cola Bottling Company, owned by the Lange family, was located on the downtown square at the northeast corner of Main and High streets.
 It produced its signature product along with Sprite, Tab and Fresca in glass bottles for the Upper Miami Valley; metal canned products were shipped in from a plant in Speedway, Indiana.
 In the mid-1970s, the plant was bought by the Dayton Coca-Cola Bottling Company.
 The increased demand for Coke products in two-liter plastic bottles and cans made the aging local plant obsolete; it was closed down and razed by the end of the decade.
 A newer bottling plant was constructed in Huber Heights.
 A statue of pilot Don Gentile was erected at the site of the defunct plant.

 The Val Decker Packing Company, which operated until 1981, was a local producer of hams, hot dogs, and other meats and lard under the tagline "Piquality."
-The large red steel cans, which contained the lard product, are now sought-after as collectors' items.
+The large red steel cans, which contained the lard product, are now sought after as collector's items.
 The building which housed the meat packing plant was renovated in 1987 for office use by the Piqua Board of Education and several small businesses.

 Piqua's industrial past produced a prosperity reflected in residential areas near downtown, which contain numerous large mansions and homes.
 Most notable is the Leo Flesh Mansion, built in the Chateauesque style.
 It looms over many of the surrounding buildings in the neighborhood.
 A "sister" house in Dayton, Ohio, was designed by the same architect.

 Piqua's shopping mall, Miami Valley Centre Mall, opened in 1988 and was renovated in the mid-1990s.
-Its anchor stores include JC Penney, Elder Beerman, and Sears.
-Miami Valley Crossing (formerly Piqua East Mall, opened in 1970) was redesigned and updated in the late 1990s as a plaza with anchor stores, Big Lots, Wal-Mart, Jo-Ann Fabrics, El Sombrero Restaurant, and The Home Depot.
+Miami Valley Crossing (formerly Piqua East Mall, opened in 1970) was redesigned and updated in the late 1990s as a plaza with several anchor stores.